viperproject/gobra-book/src/02/quantified-permission.md

 Consider the hypothetical precondition `requires exists i int :: acc(&s[i])`.
 This is not helpful because it would provide access to _some_ element of the slice `s`, but we cannot determine which element, as Gobra does not provide an instance of `i`.

 [^2]: Recursive data structures, such as a linked list, can also introduce an unbounded number of locations.
-In chapter 3 we explore how _recursive predicates_ can be used in this case.
+In Chapter 3, we explore how _recursive predicates_ can be used in this case.